feedloop/qore-sdk/doc/source/index.html.md

 };
 ```

-Insert a data to `allTasks` view.

-`data` must be compliant to the schema of the view, excluding the `id` field.

 ## Update a row

+To do an update operation, data parameter of `allTasks` view with an id of _some-task-id_.

+And also `data` object must be compliant with the schema of the view, excluding the `id` field similar to the insert operation above.

 ```javascript
 await client.view("allTasks").updateRow("some-task-id", {